eunjinkim97/prostateMIPL/README.md

 Inye Na

 ## Acknowledgments
-We would like to thank Hyeonjin Park and the Medical Imaging Processing Lab for their support and guidance in conducting this study.
+We would like to thank Hyunjin Park and the Medical Imaging Processing Lab for their support and guidance in conducting this study.

 ## Lincense